awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 ## Understand the AWS Messaging application

-To send a message to a SQS queue, enter the message into the application and choose Send.
+To send a message to a SQS queue, enter the message into the application and choose **Send**.

 ![AWS Messaging application](images/client2b.png)